Electronic signing of the MPN and entrance counseling can both be completed at:

 What are the interest rates on federal loans?

-The interest rate for Direct Subsidized loan is currently 4.5% and the Unsubsidized loans is 6.8.
-The Direct PLUS loan interest rate is 7.9%.
+The interest rates are variable and established each July 1.
 You will find out more information about the rates and terms when you complete the entrance counseling requirement at www.studentloans.gov.

 What happens to the Stafford loans I borrowed in previous years from commercial lenders?
 Will they still be deferred now that SPSU is a part of direct lending?